apollographql/apollo-client/docs/source/data/fragments.md

   });
 ```

-To use the generated `possibleTypes` information, simply import it from the generated `.json` module:
+You can then `import` the generated `possibleTypes` JSON module into the file where you create your `InMemoryCache`:

 ```ts
 import possibleTypes from './path/to/possibleTypes.json';